 These days, GIMP tends to come pre-configured and installed on most newer Linux distributions (so it says on the website itself), but I’ve to disagree – my Ubuntu 13.10 didn’t have GIMP installed by default.

 The newest version is 2.8 and you can see a preview of the software in the video above.
+Find out how to get GIMP for free for image retouching and free-form drawing.

 This software is totally meant for photographers who’re both Linux users, and in need for a tool that can help them enhance, modify and work with their photos at ease.
 The most appealing fact here is that the project is open-source, and there is a lot of community support behind it.